tdjastrzebski/vscode-cppbuild/README.md

 1. Modify created `c_cpp_build.json` file according to your needs.
 1. Go to menu **Terminal** and choose **Run Task...** option.
 You should see additional build tasks available.
-1. Build can be run from terminal window as well:
+1. Alternatively, build can be run from terminal window:
 `cppbuild <config name> [build type] -w`
 e.g. `cppbuild gcc debug -w`
 `-w` switch with no path tells **cppbuild** to use the current VS Code workspace.
 Add `-d` switch to output executed commands, `-c` switch to continue on errors or `-f` switch to force rebuild of all files.
 Run `cppbuild --help` for more options.

-# The idea
+# The idea - simple JSON build file
 Sample build type:
 ```yaml
 {